-Recognising the role general practice plays in keeping people well in the community, WAPHA has committed to build the confidence and capability of primary care practitioners to support people experiencing alcohol and other drug issues.
+Recognising the role general practice plays in keeping people well in the community, WA Primary Health Alliance has committed to building the confidence and capability of primary care practitioners to support people experiencing alcohol and other drug issues.

 Project ECHO (Extension for Community Healthcare Outcomes) is an evidence-based learning model which places healthcare providers from diverse settings in direct contact with subject matter experts.
 It uses videoconferencing platform, Zoom, to enable sharing and development of best practice through case-based learning, with contributions from relevant multidisciplinary perspectives.